(Originally published on 2025-04-05; last reviewed on 2026-02-17; last updated on 2026-02-17)

 Champion of Stray Souls (nonfunctional)

-In the second ability, the source zone and the target zone were switched to match the standard order.
+In Champion of Stray Souls‘s second ability, the order of the source zone and the target zone gets switched; the order now matches the standard order.

 {5}{B}{B}: Put Champion of Stray Souls on top of your library from your graveyard.